Syllabus for Statistics 185

 - The Text: We will use the Open Intro statistics text.
 This is an open text made freely available through a Creative Commons license.

-- Homework: There will be two types of graded homework:
+- Homework: There will be several

 - Final grades: I will determine final grades using a scale not more stringent than the standard 90-80-70-60 scale.
 You will be apprised of your standing as the term progresses.